ESMValGroup/ESMValTool/doc/sphinx/source/quickstart/installation.rst

 Installation on MacOSX
 ======================

-The Python diagnostics of the ESMValTool are supported on MacOSX, but Julia, NCL and R are not.
+The Python diagnostics of the ESMValTool are supported on MacOSX, but Julia, NCL, and R are not.
 If any of these are needed, deployment through a :ref:`Docker<install_with_docker>` container is advised.